 To understand the differences between all of these different terms, let’s first understand what they are before we outline how MAM stands apart.

 Digital asset management refers more broadly to the method and systems used to help people store, manage, share, and distribute their content.
-Media asset management could be grouped under this term as a specific segment within DAM.
-Where they are different is that MAM is more focused on managing audio and video content specifically.
+Media asset management could be grouped under this term as a specific segment within DAM, however MAM is more focused on managing audio and video content specifically.

 Brand asset management (BAM), also a segment of digital asset management, is the process and systems used to manage all branded digital files and content.
 This branded content is managed and accessed by internal teams who can repurpose, modify, and update branded content as needed.
 This can include logos, sales sheets, and other sales and marketing content.